arthur-jacquin/edit/notes.md

 ## known problems

+* does not work with small terminals

 ## potential improvements

+* add "split sel to SEP", "trim"
 * change way to test for NULL pointers
 * move to sourcehut
 * change regex recognition